Guotepauc/Guotepauc/Learning/README.md

 - Assessments and engineering
 - Threat-informed defence

-### What I found useful
+### Strengths

-- Validation of the principal ATT&CK concepts
+- Clear validation of the principal ATT&CK concepts
-- Distinction between tactics, techniques, sub-techniques, groups, software, mitigations, and data sources
+- Useful distinction between tactics, techniques, sub-techniques, groups, software, mitigations, and data sources
 - Concise overview of ATT&CK Navigator
-- Connection between CTI, detection, emulation, and defensive engineering
+- Good introduction to connecting CTI with detection, emulation, and defensive engineering
-- Official MITRE terminology as a reference baseline
+- Official MITRE terminology suitable as a reference baseline

 ### Limitations

 - Deliberately fundamental content
 - Very short and primarily conceptual videos
 - No substantial hands-on exercises
-- Limited additional value for practitioners already using ATT&CK
+- Limited technical depth for practitioners already using ATT&CK
 - Less analytical depth than the dedicated MITRE CTI training
 - No practical mapping exercises using reports or raw incident data

 ### Verdict

-**Recommended as a short, official ATT&CK foundation and terminology reference.**
+**Recommended as an official foundation and terminology reference for professionals discovering ATT&CK.**

-For practitioners already using ATT&CK, the three core modules and selected detailed videos are sufficient.
+The content is deliberately introductory and primarily conceptual.
+It provides a clear overview of ATT&CK components and use cases, but practitioners already working regularly with ATT&CK are unlikely to gain significant technical depth.

+The dedicated MITRE ATT&CK CTI Training is the more appropriate next step for practical mapping, analysis, Navigator comparisons, and defensive recommendations.

 ### Next step